Overview

 Who Might Benefit?

-This exam is useful for individuals who are aren’t experiencing any health complaints, yet seek the peace of mind that a non-invasive overview of their current health can provide.
-Full body MRIs might detect potential problems near their onset, thus maximizing the potential efficacy of any necessary treatment.
+This exam is useful for individuals who are aren’t experiencing any health complaints.
+If you’re seeking the peace of mind that a non-invasive overview can provide, our Whole Body MRI may be for you, perhaps detecting potential problems near their onset and potentially improving the efficacy of any necessary treatment.

 For example, early detection of cancers can radically change the type of treatment options that will be available to an individual, while other areas of concern might benefit from simple changes in lifestyle such as eating habits or exercise.